Contractor doctor: is it possible to negotiate a rise when there are 'no rises'?

 • Bargaining position: If you give the client/agent the impression that you want to stay and will probably do so with no rise then you're unlikely to get it.
 Begging bowls never work in business negotiations.
 Your client needs to get the impression that they have a 'buy now' option and that if they don't take it, or offer something close, then they risk losing you.
 Your strongest position is 'Pay me or I leave'.

-Overall I suggest you hold out for a few weeks whilst you try and get a favourable IR35 position.
+Hold out for a few weeks whilst you try and get an alternative lined up.
 You can tell the client that you are tempted with other offers and they will understand and perhaps try and do something about it.
 If this doesn't work and you are 100% sure you can get a better contract elsewhere then the small extension tactic will be the next best option.

 Kind regards